 Education: The education committee is responsible for building the power of the movement through educating and training members of their local.
 Education aims to provide information and tools for each member to engage with our union in their current role.
-As they progress through their journey and take on new responsibilities, education equips members to carry out their duties.
-And through education, we also raise awareness of the many issues we face as members of society.
+Education equips members to carry out their duties as they progress through their journey and take on new responsibilities.
+Through education, we also raise awareness of the many issues we face as members of society.
 We need educated members to take on the many fights we face as a labor movement.
 We also need members to be educated as they take on increasing responsibility within the local union.
+As they progress through their journey and take on new responsibilities.